taywa/django-saferpay/README.md

 *Saferpay integration for django*

-This packages uses the saferpay json api and the saferpay payment page interface.
+This package uses the saferpay json api and the saferpay payment page interface.
 This is NOT an offical package from SIX Payment Services.

 See the official [saferpay json api](http://saferpay.github.io/jsonapi/#ChapterPaymentPage) for more information.